Leigh Thomas Dyer

 Introduction

 My interest in computers stems from a fascination with technology and science that has been with me since my early childhood.
 Through self-learning, structured education and on-the-job experience I have developed a broad range of skills in fields such as game and application development, system administration, and web design and development.
-My ideal job would see me in a challenging role, harnessing my previous experience while exposing me to exciting new technologies.
+My ideal job would see me working in a bright, energetic team, solving complex problems in an environment that fosters innovation and encourages learning new ideas, techniques, and technologies.

 Employment History